Severe Asthma Research at the NHLBI, NIH Bethesda Campus

 Who are the asthma specialists at NIH?

 The NIH asthma team is comprised of pulmonologists, nurse practitioners, and respiratory therapists.

-Pulmonologists from NHLBI include Dr. Oleh Hnatiuk, Director of Intramural Asthma Clinical Trials, and Dr. Stewart Levine, Chief of the Section on Asthma and Lung Inflammation.
-Dr. Nargues Weir, a pulmonary specialist from the INOVA Fairfax Advanced Lung Disease Program, will also be a member of the severe asthma research team at NHLBI.
-Maryann Kaler, CRNP, is the asthma nurse practitioner for NHLBI.
+Pulmonologists from NHLBI include Drs.
+Stewart Levine and Amisha Barochia.
+Dr. Nargues Weir, a pulmonary specialist from the INOVA Fairfax Advanced Lung Disease Program, is also a member of the severe asthma research team at NHLBI.
+Maryann Kaler, CRNP, and Rosemarie Cuento, CRNP, are the asthma nurse practitioners for NHLBI.